steadybit/action-kit/docs/how-to/write-an-attack-extension.md

 There are no special parameter contracts for attacks.
 So within this area, you will define them just like any other action.
 Also, refer to our [parameter types documentation](../parameter-types.md) to learn more about the supported parameter types.

 https://github.com/steadybit/action-kit/blob/128d8c05bdadb54e8b001391ead530e22d2d17a3/examples/go-kubectl/handlers.go#L51-L66

+The last part of the action description is the list of endpoints to call when preparing, starting, checking and stopping the attack.
+The following sections will explain each endpoint's responsibility in more detail.
+For now, understand that you can define arbitrary HTTP endpoint paths.